Luke Rockhold: Bare Knuckle Fighting Championship

 On March 1, 2023, BKFC president Dave Feldman announced that Rockhold had signed with Bare Knuckle Fighting Championship.
 He made his debut against Mike Perry at BKFC 41 on April 29, 2023, and retired during the fight, losing by technical knockout.

 Karate Combat

 Rockhold made his Karate Combat debut by facing Joe Schilling on April 20, 2024 at Karate Combat 45 in Dubai in a 195 pound catchweight bout.
 He won the bout by a right hook knockout in the third round.

 Boxing

 On July 16, Rockhold announced his MF–professional boxing debut against English mixed martial artist Darren Till, headlining Misfits 22 – Ring of Thrones.
 The bout took place on August 30 at the Manchester Arena in Manchester, England for the inaugural inhouse bridgerweight title.

 Rockhold lost the bout via KO in the third round.
-He was dropped 3 times throughout the bout, once in the final ten seconds of round 1, again in round 2, although it went uncalled by the ref, and he was dropped for a third time in round 3, being knocked completely unconcious.
+He was dropped 3 times throughout the bout, once in the final ten seconds of round 1, again in round 2, although it went uncalled by the ref, and he was dropped for a third time in round 3, being knocked completely unconscious.

+Freestyle wrestling

+Rockhold is scheduled to face Joe Pyfer on September 19, 2026 at RAF 13.